Skip to main content

 Will the changes deliver greater consistency?

-Our experience with schools and trusts confirms that inconsistency across inspections remains a significant source of dissatisfaction, and this is often felt particularly keenly by larger multi-academy trusts who experience frequent inspections.
+From our work with schools and trusts, we know that a lack of consistency across inspections is a significant recurring point of dissatisfaction, and this is often felt particularly keenly by larger multi-academy trusts who experience frequent inspections.

 Ofsted has recognised the need to improve consistency, and the consultation outcome sets out various changes aimed at addressing these concerns in terms of gradings, including measures around quality assurance and moderation.